CoderLambTw/ToDoList/README.md

 ## To do
 * Use oauth2 to authenticate users with Facebook, Google, Github.
-# Use JWT for user authentication.
+* Use JWT for user authentication.
+* Export/ upload file.

 ## Project Status
 * Project is: In progress.